PaulKinlan/paul.kinlan.me/content/2018-02-04-using-nonce-with-service-workers.markdown

 ---
+date: 2018-02-04 13:20:31+00:00
+description: CSP nonce values can help you securely run inline content on you site.
+  But it can be hard to get it working with Service Workers... until now.
 slug: using-nonce-with-service-workers
-date: 2018-02-04T13:20:31.000Z
+summary: This blog post discusses the challenges of using Content Security Policy (CSP) nonces with service workers and offers a solution.
+CSP nonces enhance security by requiring inline scripts and styles to have a matching nonce value in the CSP header, preventing unauthorized code execution.
+However, service workers, which cache responses, can cause nonce reuse.
+The post introduces a technique to generate unique nonces based on the source (server or service worker) and a timestamp, ensuring that cached responses still have valid nonces and maintain the CSP protection.
+tags:
+- service worker
+- CSP
+- nonce
+- security
+- caching
+- inline scripts
+- web development
-title: "Using CSP Nonces effectively with service worker"
+title: Using CSP Nonces effectively with service worker
-tags: ['service worker', 'csp', 'security', 'google analytics']
-description: "CSP nonce values can help you securely run inline content on you site.
-But it can be hard to get it working with Service Workers... until now."

 ---

 In a [recent project](https://webgdedeck.com/), I wanted to share as much logic